How to deal with a pest snail infestation in your aquarium?

 Therefore, feeding your fish just enough food is a great way to deal with the issue of snails and harmful compounds at the same time.

 Author’s note: Take time to figure out how much food to feed your fish.
-This is usually a trial-and-error process, but in the end, you can know the ideal portions pretty accurately.
-Here’s a guide that may help.
+This is usually a trial-and-error process, but in the end, you can know the ideal portions pretty accurately, and this will help in snail population control Here’s a guide that may help.

 tank with snails and fish